+35725368683

 Proof of monthly income

-• Bank statements of the last 6 months showing payment of salary or income.
+• Bank statements from the last 6 months showing payment of salary or income.

 Government fees

-For initial registration at the Aliens’ Registry: a fee of €70 is payable only once.
+• For initial registration at the Aliens’ Registry, a one-time fee of €70 is payable.

 Our services

-Our Law Firm will undertake the entire procedure for your application to make sure it runs smoothly.
-We will book the date for the meeting for submission, prepare application forms, advice on required documents, attend the meeting with you, follow the application process, receive the immigration permit cards, and deliver them to you.
+Our law firm will manage the entire application procedure to ensure it runs smoothly.
+We will book the date for the submission meeting, prepare the application forms, advise on the required documents, attend the meeting with you, guide you through the application process, receive the immigration permit cards, and deliver them to you.

 Why would Cyprus be one of the best hubs for digital nomads?

-There are many reasons why Cyprus is an excellent choice for the digital nomad lifestyle and remote working.
-These concern the country itself, the services provided and the surrounding environment.
+There are many reasons why Cyprus is an excellent choice for the digital nomad lifestyle and remote working: these include the country itself, the services provided and the surrounding environment.

 Cyprus is Europe’s sunniest island, boasting some of Europe’s most stunning and clean beaches.

-A second reason to choose Cyprus is the effectiveness of the technology infrastructure.
+A second reason for choosing Cyprus is the effectiveness of the technology infrastructure.
 There are quality internet providers and services to match.
-Moreover, each city has coworking spaces, with the calm surroundings a professional needs.
-Some coworking spaces offer desks, wi-fi, parking and Skype, and conference and events rooms.
+Moreover, each city has coworking spaces with calm surroundings, which professionals need.
+Some coworking spaces offer desks, Wi-Fi, parking, and conference and event rooms.
 Alternatively, cafés in Cyprus are all furnished with Wi-Fi.
 There is a developed coffee culture, so people use the café for their digital work.

 Finally, the island has an established community of digital nomads and entrepreneurs.
 You will quickly meet people who share your interests and experiences.